advice on viruses

 5. Using anti-virus software

 Note that this barrier is the last in the chain.
 If you have erected the earlier barriers, your AV software should by now be threatening to go on strike for work.
 AV software is effective but only if the virus definitions are kept up to date.
-That's the big disadvantage: new definitions are released at least weekly.
+That's a big disadvantage: new definitions are released at least weekly and sometimes daily.

 Last word

 The anti-virus industry describes many viruses as "blended threats".
-Syntactic prefers to use the term "multi-warhead" because a single such virus uses several methods to try to attack your PC.
-In a comparable way, you need to adopt multiple strategies for your defence against viruses, that is, by erecting multiple barriers.
+Syntactic prefers to use the term "multi-warhead" because a single such virus uses several methods to try to attack your computer.
+In a comparable way, you need to adopt multiple strategies for your defence against viruses, that is, by erecting multiple barriers – the more the better.
 If we've succeeded, this article has shown you the way.